otrv4/otrv4/architecture-decisions/008-interactive-dake.md

 [\[1\]](#references).
 DAKEZ is the most efficient DAKE out of Nik Unger and Ian Goldberg's research since it does not use Dual Receiver Encryption and digital signatures like RSDAKE.
-Instead, it uses a signature non-interactive zero knowledge proof of knowledge (RSig) for the authentication.
-It also has a shared session state (`phi`) variable that guards against misbinding of the context.
+Instead, it uses a signature non-interactive zero knowledge proof of knowledge (`RSig`) for the authentication.
+It also has a shared session state (`phi`) variable that guards against misbinding of context.

 ### Consequences